els-390/CI-Portfolio-Project--Mental-Health/README.md

 The target audience for this website will include: Individuals seeking help for their mental health, health and care providers and professionals, and members of the general public.
 It will be accessible to a wide range of users from different demographics and marginalised communities.

 ## User Stories

-**Guidance:** Draft the user stories during Phase 1: Ideation & Initial Setup and update them as you complete Phase 2: Must User Stories Implementation & Testing.
-Document each must-have feature here along with its acceptance criteria.

-### Must-Have User Stories
-- **User Story 1:** Briefly describe the must-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

 **Individuals Seeking Help**